stormwindy/Qi-Table/docs/_includes/pages/system.md

 <img align="center" src="static/imgs/market_reseach1.png" width="700"/>

-Professionals are anticipating growth in the industry but for budgets to remain the same, which implies that there is a potential market for technology that could reduce costs and drive up revenues.
+Professionals are anticipating growth in the industry but for budgets to remain the same, implying that there is a potential market for technology that could reduce costs and drive up revenues.

 <img align="center" src="static/imgs/market_research2.png" width="600"/>

 ### Competitors :

 We do not face much direct competition because there are currently no companies in the UK manufacturing automated table systems for our target segments.
 Nissan launched its Intelligent Parking Chairs, which parks the chairs in its original position with the sound of a clap.
-Our product differs in two major aspects.
-They mostly targeted workspaces such as offices and the chairs would tuck themselves back into set positions.
-Our target segment is wider and the user can change the layouts by selecting from an existing menu or designing one on their own!
+Our niche differs in two major aspects:
+- They mostly targeted workspaces such as offices and the chairs would tuck themselves back into set positions.
+- Our target segment is wider and the user can change the layouts by selecting from an existing menu or designing one on their own.

 Our competitors are companies who go out on contract bases to do the set up.
 The venues may also allocate the task to their own team of people.
 In either case, manual labour would be engaged.